Actos Bladder Cancer Risk May Be Higher than Manufacturer Previously Admitted

-A whistleblower lawsuit against Actos maker Takeda Pharmaceuticals has revealed additional Actos cancer risks for type-2 diabetes patients who have used the drug for a year or longer.
+A whistleblower lawsuit against Actos manufacturer, Takeda Pharmaceuticals, has revealed additional dangerous side effects for type-2 diabetes patients who have used the drug for a year or longer.

 Actos Once Thought to be Safer than Avandia

-Today, more than 25.8 million Americans are dealing with type-2 diabetes, a number that is expected to increase as the U.S. population eats more processed foods that are filled with sugar.
+Today, more than 25.8 million Americans are dealing with type-2 diabetes, a number that is expected to increase.
 When diabetes drug Avandia was sharply restricted in the United States because it was found to cause heart attacks, Actos soared in popularity.
 Takeda marketed Actos as a safer alternative to Avandia, and Actos became the best-selling diabetes drug in the United States.

-But in 2010, the U.S. Food and Drug Administration (FDA) issued a safety communication warning that Actos patients were reporting developing bladder cancer while on the diabetes drug.
-A former employee of Takeda Pharmaceuticals, Dr. Helen Ge, says that Takeda knew of the Actos cancer risk, but refused to report it to the FDA.
+But in 2010, the U.S. Food and Drug Administration (FDA) issued a safety communication warning bladder cancer had been reported in patients taking Actos.
+A former employee of Takeda Pharmaceuticals, Dr. Helen Ge, says that Takeda knew of the Actos bladder cancer risk, but refused to report it to the FDA.